pushpu77/mito-power-ml/README.md

 # mito-power-ml

-# Image segmentation was performed by implementing the U-Net architecture with both basic trainable weights and pretrained weights from ResNet, EfficientNet, and MobileNet.
+# Image segmentation
+It was performed by implementing the U-Net architecture with both basic trainable weights and pretrained weights from ResNet, EfficientNet, and MobileNet.

-#DataSets
+# DataSets
 Two types of datasets were used to implement the segmentation model:

 Real Images Dataset: This dataset comprises 60 corresponding face and eye masks.
 It was primarily used in transfer learning.